Sistar

 Sistar (stylized in all caps) was a South Korean girl group formed in 2010 by Starship Entertainment.
-The group consisted of Hyolyn, Bora, Soyou and Dasom.
+The group consisted of Bora, Hyolyn, Soyou and Dasom.
 They made their official debut with the song "Push Push" on 3 June 2010.
 Their debut studio album So Cool was released on 9 August 2011.
 Their second album, Give It to Me, was released on 11 June 2013.

 Their biggest hits include "So Cool", "Alone", "Touch My Body", "Loving U" and "Give It to Me".
 Their fourth single, "So Cool," debuted at number one on the Gaon Digital Chart as well as the Billboard K-pop Hot 100 singles chart, starting a streak of nine consecutive number-one hits before the group's disbandment in 2017.

 Sistar has amassed prominent digital sales, being one of five artists to have nine or more number one singles in South Korea.
 They were ranked number nine and number eleven in surveys of the top girl groups in South Korea conducted by The Dong-a Ilbo in 2016 and Gallup Korea in 2024, respectively.
 Their accolades include nine Golden Disc Awards, five Melon Music Awards, four MAMA Awards, and seven Seoul Music Awards.